20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 £250 £139 at Amazon (save £111) (opens in new tab)

 Bose's QuietComfort Earbuds are serious contenders for best in class – not least with this unprecedented Prime Day discount.
-Their sound is some of the best around and their noise-canceling is arguably the best implementation in earbuds we've come across.
+Their sound is some of the best around, and their noise-canceling is arguably the best implementation in earbuds we have come across.

 The best Prime Day deals on five-star home cinema products